/* Thumbnail viewer script */

 Members' Home page (Log In )

-The co-ordinator has a background in teaching and writing about physical sciences.
 You don’t need a background in science to join the group, just an enquiring mind.
 Talks are either by members or visitors from neighbouring U3As.

 |The group visiting the Plywood Exhibition at the V&A|